smasongarrison/syllabi/MegaSyllabus.md

 ### Wikipedia Editing Project {-}

 The core of this course is a structured Wikipedia editing assignment.
 You will select a Wikipedia article related to psychological science, evaluate its current state, research reliable sources, and make substantive improvements.
+This project includes:

+- Critical evaluation of existing Wikipedia content
+- Research and bibliography development
+- Drafting and revising contributions
+- Peer review participation
+- Publishing live edits to Wikipedia

 **Key Milestones:**